ryanmaguire/libtmpl/README.md

 compiles libtmpl without error.

 In both cases, the problem does not seem to be with libtmpl, but with the particular versions of those compilers.
+At any rate, clang and gcc compile without error, and without warnings :)

 ## Installation (Windows)
 Step 1: Remove Windows and install a nice Linux distribution.
 I recommend